joepetrillo/cs326-final-bullymaguire/docs/milestone2.md

 - [`/comments/update`](#put-commentsupdateidid) (PUT) - used to update an existing comment
 - [`/comments/delete`](#delete-commentsdeleteidid) (DELETE) - used to delete an existing comment

 Comments can be found on instrumental posts, vocal posts and user profiles.
 Each comment can be liked by other users, similiar to how TikTok, Instagram and Twitter operate.
+There is no implemention of any downvote or dislike system.

 ### `POST /comments/create?id={id}`